30 Things I Have Learned About Buying and Selling Child Care Businesses Over the Last 30 Years

 #3 Increased regulation decreases the business value and sales price.

 As a child care operator, you must reevaluate your business operations with the release of each new regulation.
 Moreover, when necessary, make changes in your business not only to meet mandatory regulations but also to, as much as possible, maintain profits.
 I often see child care businesses that have made changes to meet new regulations.
 Still, they have not reevaluated their child care profitability considering the new regulatory impact on business profits.
-You should always be asking yourself, “how can I meet regulations, license law, provide quality child care – but also increase my business profitability?”
-There is often more than one way to meet regulatory requirements –with some options being more expensive than others.
+You should always be asking yourself, “How can I meet regulations, license law, and provide quality child care – but also increase my business profitability?”
+There is often more than one way to meet regulatory requirements, with some options being more expensive than others.
 How can you spend less money and still meet all requirements?
-Every dollar of profit your preserve not only provides you with more personal Income but also makes your child care business more valuable and easier to sell should you choose to sell your child care business.
+Every dollar of profit you preserve not only provides you with more personal Income but also makes your child care business more valuable and easier to sell should you choose to sell your child care business.

 #4 Increased regulation reduces desirability.

-Given each state’s regulatory environment is different, states with high childcare licensing regulations are less appealing to national chain buyers.
+Given that each state’s regulatory environment is different, states with high childcare licensing regulations are less appealing to national chain buyers.
 States with overly burdensome regulations decrease profits and increase overall operational complexity.
 Therefore, it is common for national chains to prefer expansion in some states over others due to the regulatory environment.

 #5 Organized financial records increase the purchase price.